passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Sun 30 apr 2023 - identification of the bug (28th apr)

+The error comes from the key wich aren't a multiple of 8 (block size).
+This lead to the aggregation of to much data.
+The right think to do isn't clear, and we must investigate.

 ### Fri 28th apr 2023 - investigating on last bugs or rust Mem2Graph

 Added command line parser in the rust program.
 Modified the pipeline to be able to take either a file or a dir path as input.

 Now, investigation on the error related to key len.

 Example of broken file: